phdforum/phdforum.github.io/_posts/2022-09-07-annualevent.md

 09:30     Opening by PhD Forum and presentation by Kees Vuik on the current state of DIAM

+09:50     A brief history of the PhD Forum

-10:00     Presentation Frank Redig: How to be a good PhD Student
+10:00     Presentation Frank Redig: "What is a good PhD"

 10:30     Coffee break